ethanabrooks/dissertation/bellman-update-networks.typ

 ==== Do value functions overfit?
 #figure(
   image("figures/bellman-update-networks/no-walls-rmse.png"),
-  placement: bottom,
+  placement: top,
   caption: [Comparison of root mean-square error for training vs. testing.], ) <fig:root-mean-sq-error>
 The first point that we wish to demonstrate in this setting is that values conditioned on many policies are prone to overfitting.
-To illustrate this point, we set $delta = delta_max$ (recall @sec:multi-step) and train the network on 80,000 randomly sampled policies in a $5 times 5$ grid-world, with a single goal of achievement.
+We therefore set $delta = delta_max$ (@sec:multi-step) and train the network on 80,000 randomly sampled policies in a $5 times 5$ grid-world, with a single goal of achievement.
 In this idealized setting, we provide the network with the full cross-product of states and actions, so that perfect estimation is possible.
 We evaluate the network in an identical setting but with 20,000 heldout policies.
 As the upper-left graph of @fig:root-mean-sq-error, illustrates, we observe a significant gap between training accuracy and test accuracy, as measured by root mean-square error.
 In addition, we observe that test error mostly plateaus after update 100,000, even as train error continues to decrease, indicating that all learning after this point entails memorization.

 In the right two graphs of @fig:root-mean-sq-error, we randomly omit $1/4$ and $1/2$ of the state-action pairs from the input.
 As the figures demonstrate, the gap